lmweber/CyTOF-workshop-2017-07-10/README.md

 We will use the following data files for the interactive exercises during the sessions.
 Please download them and save them in a local directory on your computer.

 The .fcs files are sourced from a data set consisting of peripheral blood mononuclear cells (PBMCs) stimulated with B-cell receptor / Fc receptor cross-linker (BCR-XL) and unstimulated reference cells (16 samples from 8 healthy donors; 8 stimulated vs. 8 unstimulated), from a larger CyTOF experiment comparing a number of stimulation conditions.
-The data set was initially created and published by [Bodenmiller et al. (2012)](Nature Biotechnology; https://www.ncbi.nlm.nih.gov/pubmed/22902532), and re-analyzed by [Bruggner et al. (2014)](PNAS; https://www.ncbi.nlm.nih.gov/pubmed/24979804).
+The data set was initially created and published by [Bodenmiller et al. (2012), *Nature Biotechnology*](https://www.ncbi.nlm.nih.gov/pubmed/22902532), and re-analyzed by [Bruggner et al. (2014), *PNAS*](https://www.ncbi.nlm.nih.gov/pubmed/24979804).

 - [example.fcs](data/example.fcs)